juan-phzy/foodtruck-app/README.md

   - `SelectedTruck`: Modal that shows the selected truck's information.
   - `TruckCardList`: Returns a list of small truck cards.
   - `TruckCardSmall`: Minimized truck card displaying key information.
-  - `TruckPage`: Full truck page that shows all specific truck information.
+  - `TruckModal`: Full truck page that shows all specific truck information.
 - **Blur and Gradient Effects**: Modern design elements such as background blur and gradients.
 - **Food Truck List and Search**:
   - Dynamically filter food trucks by category.